May 7, 2020

-Welcome to the 2019 golf season!
+Welcome to the 2020 golf season!
 We are excited to get the season started and to provide our golfers a quality product for their golfing experience.

 There is a lot of work done before the golf courses can be opened in the spring.
 Some examples include extensive cleanup and snow removal, firing up and testing irrigation systems, implementing cultural practices such as aeration, seeding, topdressing and fertilization to activate growth where necessary, and getting the courses into good early season condition to withstand the heavy play throughout our short growing season.
 We have been very short staffed this spring due to the COVID-19 restrictions, but with a lot of hard work from the full-time maintenance staff and some help from the golf professional staff, we will be in good early season condition.

-- Bunker drainage and sand replacement on holes 1, 2, 4, 5, 7, 9, 13, 15, 16, 18
+- Bunker drainage and sand replacement on holes 10, 11, 12, and 13

 - Built new red tees on holes 1, 5, 6, and 10

 - Numerous irrigation improvements

 The bunkers with new sand will play soft for a while until the sand gets compacted.
 These improvements on both courses will be marked as Ground Under Repair as needed until ready for play.

 We look forward to seeing you on the golf courses soon!